FuseByExample/FileBatchSplitter/README.md

 A sample incoming message file 'order1.xml' is located in src/data/inbox.
 When the route is run, the split result files will be located in target/data/outbox.

-This project was created with FuseSource Camel IDE available at http://fusesource.com/products/fuse-ide-camel/ which gives you a nice visualization of your routes, the ability to drag and drop Apache Camel components to design and edit routes, and testing capabilities within the Eclipse IDE.

 To build the project and execute the unit test, execute the following command:

     mvn clean install